pia-foss/mac-split-tunnel/README.md

 - To debug the SimpleFirewall application select the SimpleFirewall scheme in the top center bar and click the play button at the top of the left bar.
 - A UI will appear, click buttons to perform actions.
 - Don't use the SimpleFirewallExtension scheme to launch the project, the extension will be launched automatically by the app.
 - To debug the extension, before launching the app click Debug/Attach to process by PID or name... enter this name "com.privateinter", select Debug as: Root and click Attach.
+The debugger will attach to the extension as soon as it starts.
 Repeat everytime for every new debug session.
+- You can also attach the debugger to the extension by its PID, Open the activity monitor, a process named "com.privateinternetaccess.splittunnel.poc.extension" owned by user root should be present.
+Check its PID, in XCode select "Debug" and "Attach to process by PID or name...".

 ## Starting the proxy